-These pumps are highly reliable and will operate a couple of years without any real maintenance requirement.
+These pumps are highly reliable and will operate several years without any real maintenance requirement.
 If an occasion arises where a pump fails to operate, one should first check the pressure switch.
 This simple switch can accumulate dirt and not turn the pump on.
 If this should happen, turn off the power to the pressure water system, remove the pressure switch from the pump, and remove the switch housing.
 If the switch is dirty, carefully clean out the accumulation, reassemble the switch and try the system.
-If this does not solve the problem you probably have a defective switch and it should be replaced.
-Two other common faults can cause the pump to malfunction--a broken belt, which is immediately obvious, or defective diaphragms.
+If this does not solve the problem, you probably have a defective switch and it should be replaced.
+Two other common faults can cause the pump to malfunction - a broken belt, which is immediately obvious, or defective diaphragms.
 To check the diaphragms, remove the four screws in the top of the pump housing and carefully lift the top off.
 You will see two diaphragms; examine each.
-If they are defective it will be obvious--they will have holes or they will be out of the diaphragm frame.
+If they are defective, it will be obvious; they will have holes or they will be out of the diaphragm frame.
 Defective diaphragms should be replaced.
 PAR does produce rebuild kits for these pumps.
-While it is not a bad idea to have a rebuild kit, the most common requirement will be for a pressure Switch, diaphragms and belts.
+While it is not a bad idea to have a rebuild kit, the most common requirement will be for a pressure switch, diaphragms, and belts.
+Before going on a long cruise, take a spare pump!

 Maintenance of the fresh water system requires little more than tightening the hose clamps to prevent leaks.
-If your pressure pump comes on at intervals when there is no demand there is almost certainly a leak which is allowing the pressure within the system to drop.
+If your pressure pump comes on at intervals when there is no demand, there is almost certainly a leak that is allowing the pressure within the system to drop.
 Inspection will almost invariably show that there is a loose connection and air is getting into the lines.
 Again, tightening the clamps will normally solve the problem.
+Have some extra clamps and hose before going on a long cruise.

 Your hot water system is based on a ten gallon hot water heater, usually made by American Appliance, Inc. It has both an electrical heating element and a heat exchanger which gets hot water from the engine.
 It requires very little maintenance beyond keeping it clean and all connections tight.
-The hot water heater will last at least 5 years.
+The hot water heater will last at least five years.
 The most likely failure is the electrical heating element.
-If this should happen, a new element may be obtained from almost any camper store and it is a simple matter to install.
+If this should happen, a new element may be obtained from almost any camping supply store and it is a simple matter to install.